You’ve probably seen some of the dry shampoos available these days. Maybe you’ve even tried a few of them.

-After doing a little research and trying a few different things myself, here are some of the different kinds of dry shampoo you can make at home from things you have around the house…
+After doing a little research and trying a few different ingredients myself, here are some of the different kinds of dry shampoo you can make at home from items you have around the house…

 Add just a little bit of cornstarch to your roots.
 Then, blend it through your hair.
 Finally, brush the cornstarch out of your hair.
 The cornstarch soaks up the oil and dirt — which you remove when you brush the cornstarch out of your hair.
 This is one of the oldest tricks in the book when it comes to homemade dry shampoo!